Exploring Phonetic Context-Aware Lip-Sync For Talking Face Generation: Introduction

-We present the Context-Aware Lip-Sync framework (CALS) to incorporate phonetic context in lip-syncing.
-CALS generates a photo-realistic talking face video of a target identity with context-aware lip motion synchronized with an input audio.
+To effectively integrate the phonetic context in lip motion generation, we present Context-Aware Lip-Sync framework (CALS).
+CALS generates a talking face video of a target identity with context-aware lip motion synchronous with input audio.
 It consists of Audio-to-Lip module and Lip-to-Face module.
-The Audio-to-Lip module learns to predict masked regions in the input audio at the phone-level and maps to the corresponding lip motion units.
-Each phone is mapped to lip motion features utilizing short-term and long-term relations between the phones, by considering the context.
-The Lip-to-Face module samples a sequence of lip motion units and integrates with the identity features to synthesize the entire face frames with context-aware lip motion.
-Moreover, we enforce lip synchronization with a discriminative sync critic that discriminates lip shapes of multiple segments within the context and aligns them with the corresponding ground truth lips and audio pair.
+The Audio-to-Lip module learns to predict lip motion units of the masked regions in the input audio at the phone-level.
+Each phone is mapped to lip motion units utilizing short-term and long-term relations between the phones.
+Hence, it translates audio to visual lip intermediate representations, associating the phonetic context while building the audio-lip correlation.
+The Lip-to-Face module then leverages the contextualized lip motion units and integrates them with the identity to synthesize the face with context-aware lip synchronization.

-Our contributions can be summarized into four: \begin{itemize} \itemsep{0.5em} \item We propose Context-Aware Lip-Sync framework (CALS) that effectively incorporates phonetic context in modeling lip-syncing to synthesize face with context-aware lip motion.
-It explicitly maps each phone to contextualized lip motion units from which entire face frames within the context are synthesized in parallel.
+Our contributions are three-fold; (1) We propose Context-Aware Lip-Sync framework (CALS) that effectively exploits phonetic context in modeling lip-syncing for talking face generation.
+It explicitly maps each phone to contextualized lip motion units through masked learning, from which entire face frames within the context can be synthesized.
+(2) We explore to what extent the phonetic context contributes to lip generation and validate the effective context window size.
+(3) Through extensive experiments on LRW, LRS2, and HDTF datasets, we achieve a clear improvement in spatio-temporal alignment compared to the state-of-the-art methods.

-\item We further impose lip synchronization by employing a discriminative sync critic that discriminates different lip shapes within the context and aligns with the ground truth lips.

-\item Through extensive experiments on LRW, LRS2, and HDTF datasets, we achieve state-of-the-art performances on lip sync, demonstrating clear improvement in spatio-temporal alignment as well as temporal stability of the lip movement.

-\item We perform a lip-readability test to evaluate the authenticity of the generation and achieve a word recognition rate comparable to the real videos. \end{itemize}